AndreasBordvik/FYS-STK4155-Prj1_report/breakdown.md

 The code has to include scaling for the data (explain why)

-Split data into train test
+Split data into train test - *PRESNT CRITICAL DISUSSION ON SCALING!*